 Although this can be challenging, we’re here to offer a few hints and tips on essay prompts that may be asked about.

-Why do you want to study with us?
+1. Explain why you want to study there

 You’ll then gain a comprehensive understanding on what they offer, what their values and ethos are and find out what day to day college life is really like.
 This will allow you to write an answer that is focused on your reasons for study but also embraces what rocks their boat.